Colorado-Power-Electronics-Center/data_driven_component_level_design/README.md

 	        kT: Ron_plotting(): Select a specific grouping by setting grouping = 'group'.
 The dictionary values_dict has all the components with their voltage rating and ratio kT of Ron at 20 deg.
 C divided by Ron at 0 deg.
 C (reported).
 	        When plotting these for a given grouping, use np.polyfit() to get a,b, which will give the values for the kT dictionary showing the linear equations.
-These values are used in kt_compute(), kT_eqn_dict.
+These values are used in kt_compute() and kT_eqn_dict.

 	        Coss,0.1: Coss_plotting(): Set the grouping by setting grouping = 'group'.
 Shows lists with the following order of entries: [voltage rating [V], Coss value [pF] at 10% voltage, Vdss at Coss reported measurement [V], Coss reported measurement [pF]].
-	        Use this data to plot normalized values, and get these slopes for each grouping.
+	        Use this data to plot normalized values, and gets the slopes for each grouping.
 These a,b coefficients are used as the linear equations in gamma_compute().

-	        tau_c, tau_rr: These are found separately, most of the work is in fet_optimization_chained_wCaps.py.
-Qrr_est_new() shows taking the datasheet quantities of Qrr_ds, trr_ds, and IF_ds to compute tau_c and tau_rr.
-In the other direction, Can check that everything is working via Qrr_test_case() in __main__, where we set the specific tau_c, tau_rr, and then compute Qrr, trr for use in the loss equation.
-Prior to training, calls are made to Qrr_est_new() to get all the tau_c, tau_rr values for each real components.
-Inside the tool, the tool itself makes calls to these functions given predictions of tau_c and tau_rr to get Qrr, trr.
+	        tau_c, tau_rr: These are found in an algorithm found in fet_optimization_chained_wCaps.py:
+	 		i) Qrr_est_new() takes the datasheet quantities of Qrr_ds, trr_ds, and IF_ds to compute tau_c and tau_rr.
+    			ii) Qrr_test_case() checks that everything is working, where you set the specific tau_c, tau_rr, and then compute Qrr, trr for use in the loss equation.
+Prior to training, calls are made to Qrr_est_new() to get all the tau_c, tau_rr values for each component.
+	  		Inside the tool, the tool itself makes calls to i) and ii) given predictions of tau_c and tau_rr to get Qrr, trr which is used in the loss function.

         Inductors: